webclinic017/Algo_Project/README.md

 BASE_URL = "https://paper-api.alpaca.markets"

-2. Enter into your virtual environment conda activate dev pip install the libraries and dependencies
+2. Enter into your virtual environment conda activate dev and pip install the libraries and dependencies

 3. Run it.